provenance-io/docs/ecosystem/community/validator.md

 ---
 description: >-
-  Benefits, risks, and other considerations for network users that wish to become a validating node on the Provenance network.
+  Benefits, risks, and other considerations for network users that wish to become a validating node on the Provenance Blockchain network.
 ---

 # Validator

-Validators perform the critical function of proposing and validating transactions on the Provenance network.
-A strong network of validators ensures Provenance security is maintained.
+Validators perform the critical function of proposing and validating transactions on the Provenance Blockchain network.
+A strong network of validators ensures Provenance Blockchain security is maintained.
 Validators stake Hash to become part of the active validators on the network and are a foundational element for Hash holders that want to delegate their stake and share in rewards produced by the network's fee distribution framework.

 ### Requirements

-Hosting a Provenance validator has some requirements since stakeholders will likely not want to delegate their stake to a validator that isn't reliable and secure.
+Hosting a Provenance Blockchain validator has some requirements since stakeholders will likely not want to delegate their stake to a validator that isn't reliable and secure.
 Here are some guidelines to consider when determining whether hosting a validator is beneficial for your use case:

 * Reliable, highly available, and secure computing infrastructure with excellent network connectivity.
 * Minimum Self-Delegation \(Hash\) - To host a validator you have to ensure you have the minimum amount of Hash to delegate.